 - Heart Failure Society of America Nursing Research Award, Runner up, September 2017

-- Nancy M. Albert Excellence in Nursing Research Award, Cleveland Clinic, Cleveland OH, May 2017
+- Nancy M. Albert Excellence in Nursing Research Award, Cleveland Clinic, Cleveland Ohio, May 2017

 - Faculty Development Institute Grant, Geriatric Nursing Education Consortium, Washington, DC, October 2007

-- Development Fund Grant, Dementia Management Program, United Way of Summit County, Akron, OH, January 1998
+- Development Fund Grant, Dementia Management Program, United Way of Summit County, Akron, Ohio, January 1998